CONTACT K.S. ART RESTORATION

 Question 2: What materials do you use?

-K.S. : The materials I use are chosen for their stability, so that they have minimal discolouration over time, and they can be removed in the future if needed.
+K.S. : The materials I use are chosen for their stability, so that they have minimal discolouration and deterioration over time, and they can be removed in the future if needed.
 They’re usually different from the materials used by the artist.
+Another important factor to consider is the compatibility of the material I intend to use with the original materials used by the artist.

 Question 3: How long will the art restoration work take?

 K.S. : Mostly I ask clients to expect about a month.
-Even if the treatment seems fairly minor, I usually juggle several projects at once, and I often need to wait for materials to dry in between treatment steps.
+Even if the treatment seems fairly minor, I usually juggle several projects at once, and I often need to wait for materials to dry or evaporate inbetween treatment steps.
 For large or complex projects the work can take longer, but I’ll advise you how long it’s likely to take when I’m doing the quote.

 Question 5: What made you want to become an art conservator?